ZwhZero/TranslateV/README.md

 # my-project

-> A Vue.js project
+> A Vue.js project.|
-Is is a Translate tool.
+It is a Translate tool.|
-The api of Japanese can't work...I want to know why...
+The api of Japanese can't work...|I want to know why...

 ## Build Setup